-The fall of 2018 was remarkable both for unusually cool temperature and higher than average rainfall.
+The fall of 2018 was remarkable both for unusually cool temperatures and higher than average rainfall.
 Freezing temperatures and a big rainstorm on December 27 capped the mountains with snow and

 the valley floor, just as we were preparing for our usual between-the-holidays camping trip.

-We met our friends Ann H. and Dave T. from Silver City and spent a delightful evening in front of the firing plotting the next day's adventures.
+We met our friends Ann H. and Dave T. from Silver City and spent a delightful evening in front of the fire plotting the next day's adventures.

 The drive was much easier this time, but the cliff-side scramble was challenging,

 scaling steep talus slopes, crawling under rock falls and hauling ourselves across a tumble of Volkswagen-sized boulders.

 But soon we were rewarded with a dazzling array of petroglyphs.

 I haven't been able to learn much about these panels, although some scholars have speculated

 that they were created by Apaches who2068720" src="https://www.desertlavender.com/new-mexico/gila-river/P1000265.jpg" /> I love these petroglyphs because they appear to recount elaborate stories.

 It's a bit faded, but it appears to be a woman in a very fancy dress.